vessoutraore/alx-system_engineering-devops/0x02-shell_redirections/README.md

 [6-thirdlines](https://github.com/vessoutraore/alx-system_engineering-devops/blob/master/0x02-shell_redirections/6-third_line "6-third_line"): Script that displays the third line of the iacta.

 [7-file](https://github.com/vessoutraore/alx-system_engineering-devops/blob/master/0x02-shell_redirections/7-file "7-file"): Write a shell script that creates a file named exactly "\*\\'"Best School"\'\\*$\?\*\*\*\*\*:)" containing the text Best School ending by a new line.

+[8-cwd_state](https://github.com/vessoutraore/alx-system_engineering-devops/blob/master/0x02-shell_redirections/8-cwd_state "8-cw_state"): script that writes into the file ls_cwd_content the result of the command ls -la.
+If the file ls_cwd_content already exists, it should be overwritten.
+If the file ls_cwd_content does not exist, create it.